Bucket CORS policy

 -

-Go to the Permission tab > CORS(Cross-Origin Resource Sharing) tab, then click the [Load existing policies].
+Click the Permission tab, then the CORS tab, and click the [Load existing policy] button.

 -